Sally Field Says Burt Reynolds Would Have Been ‘Hurt’ By Her New Memoir, ‘In Pieces’

-In the aftermath of veteran screen actor Burt Reynolds’ death, speculation surrounding his love affair with co-star Sally Field has reached heights that have not been seen since the pair were dating for a five year stint in the 1970s and 80s.
+In the aftermath of veteran screen actor Burt Reynolds’ death, speculation surrounding his love affair with co-star Sally Field has reached heights that have not been seen since the pair were dating for a five-year stint in the 1970s and ’80s.

 Field, who served as co-star to Reynolds in the seminal comedic car chase movie Smokey and the Bandit, did not mince words when speaking about the reaction she reckons Reynolds would have had to her newest memoir, In Pieces.